 The testing procedure is currently under development.
 Once the statistical process has been defined, CRU time series, UKCP18 surfaces and other climatic surfaces with historical data and future projections will be made freely available to enable scientists to develop a range of climate data for ecological and genetic studies in a user-friendly R-shiny web app (https://shiny.rstudio.com/).
 In this way scientists working in B4EST will be able to access reliable climatic time series data to characterize the historic and future climate of their provenance trials and experiments.

-Migrating the ClimateEU method into R programming language – the
+Migrating the ClimateEU method into R programming language – the process

 A new web-based tool developed with support from the B4EST project provides recommendations of the best available Scots pine seedlings from seed orchards in Sweden and Finland.
 It allows the user to select a planting site and compare plant material from both countries.